funcx-faas/helm-chart/README.md

       subnets: subnet-0c0d6b32bb57c39b2, subnet-0906da1c44cbe3b8d
       use_alb: true
 * Install the helm chart as described above, but specifying the new `values.yaml` file and the namespace.
-E.g.: `helm install -f deployed_values/values.yaml josh-funcx funcx --namespace`
+E.g.: `helm install --values deployed_values/values.yaml josh-funcx funcx --namespace`
 * Create a new route53 record for the given host (josh-test.dev.funcx.org).
   We won't have to do this after [external dns](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/guide/integrations/external_dns/) has been enabled.